Manu343726/gcc-concepts-bugs/README.md

 ## License

-All C++ code examples are published under the MIT License, except explicitly stated otherwise with a License Header at the beginning of the file.
-The same applies to any script (`run.sh`, `.travis.yml`, etc) on this repository.
+All C++ code examples are published under the MIT License, except explicitly stated otherwise with a license header at the beginning of the file.
+The same applies to any script (`run.sh`, `.travis.yml`, etc) within this repository.